xyliatgithub/IntroInfoSec-2026/lab5/README.md

 ## Lab Manual and Datasets

-The lab instructions and several datasets are available on Canvas.
+The lab instruction manual and several datasets are available on Canvas.
 You will find a set of questions and tasks in the lab manual.

 ## Environment Setup